 Growing your business means you need to be in control of your finances.
 And, a big part of this is understanding exactly where your business income is (and isn’t) coming from.
 Investing a bit of time in setting up a system to track your business income means you’ll have easy access to financial data that will give you some helpful insights into your business.

-Here you’ll learn how to set up a system to track your business income, along with some of the mistakes you need to avoid as well as a reminder of what counts as income.
+Here, you’ll learn how to set up a system to track your business income.
+Plus, I’ll outline some of the mistakes you need to avoid as well as a reminder of what counts as income.
 Don’t worry, it really isn’t as complicated as it sounds!

 - 1. What Counts as Business Income?

 - 2. How to Track Your Business Income